 - Place a fine mesh strainer over a bowl and pour blackberry purée into the strainer.
 Using a rubber spatula, press the blackberry purée into the mesh.
 The juice will accumulate underneath the mesh, leaving the seeds on top.
 Use the rubber spatula to scrape the bottom of the mesh so the juice will fall into the bowl.
 Continue pressing the blackberries until all of the juice is collected into the bowl, leaving mostly the seeds behind.

-- In the bowl of a stand mixer with whisk attachment, whisk together cream cheese and ½ cup butter until smooth and fluffy.
+- In the bowl of a stand mixer with whisk attachment, whisk together cream cheese and butter until smooth and fluffy.

-- For the Cupcakes: Preheat oven to 325ºF and line a 24-cup MINI MUFFIN PAN with liners.
+- Preheat oven to 325ºF and line a 24-cup MINI MUFFIN PAN with liners.

-- In a small pot over low heat combine remaining ¾ cup honey, 8 oz blackberries and heat until honey is softened, about 5 minutes.
+- In a small pot over low heat combine honey and blackberries.
+Heat until honey is softened, about 5 minutes.
 Remove from heat and using an immersion blender, purée blackberries with the honey.

 - In a medium-sized bowl, whisk together the flour, baking soda, baking powder and salt.

-- In a stand mixer with a whisk attachment, whisk together remaining ½ cup butter, 2 TBS Amaretto and vanilla until fluffy.
+- In a stand mixer with a whisk attachment, whisk together butter until fluffy.
+Mix in vanilla until.

 - Alternate adding in the flour mixture with the blackberry mixture, until just combined, scraping down sides of the bowl between mixes.